lingling747/capstone_project/README.md

 # Capstone_Project
 Google Data Analytics Project

-Welcome to my first project in R programming, with a slight touch in Tableau.
+Welcome to my first project in R programming in R Studio, with a slight touch in Tableau.